Soontao/cds-feature-toggle/README.md

   // enabled when request context has the feature 'feature-metrics-v2'
   // if 'feature-metrics-v3' is also enabled,
   // will prefer to trigger the metricV3
-  @cds.features.enabled         : 'feature-metrics-v2'
+  @cds.features.required         : 'feature-metrics-v2'
   @cds.features.redirect.target : [metricV3]
   action metricV2() returns MetricResponse;

-  @cds.features.enabled : 'feature-metrics-v3'
+  @cds.features.required : 'feature-metrics-v3'
   action metricV3() returns MetricResponse;

 }